dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Jerry:**
-yeah you're also going to see
+yes you're also going to see
-some pro blockchain innovation within geographical regions that are anti capitalism as a as a means of survival right so necessity breeds invention is that the the phrase if you're in
+some pro blockchain innovation within geographical regions that are anti capitalism as a as a means of survival right so necessity breeds invention is that the phrase if you're in
 Venezuela right now and you're a Bitcoin ur that can be a value to you immensely if you're in the United States you know